-The Environmental Sustainability Group is South Island’s dedicated environmental awareness group that has been running for years – it is committed to taking steps that drastically alter our school’s dependence on non-renewable energy and things damaging to the environment.
-The group is made up of students from a range of years that all lead projects they are passionate about, enabling them to make a difference both inside and out of the school about it.
+The Sustainability Council (SusCo) is South Island’s dedicated environmental awareness group that has been running for years – it is committed to taking steps that drastically alter our school’s dependence on non-renewable energy and things damaging to the environment.
+The group is made up of students from a range of years that all lead projects they are passionate about, enabling them to make a difference both inside and out of the school.

-Throughout its existence, the Environmental Sustainability Group has undertaken a multitude of projects.
+Throughout its existence, the Sustainability Council (SusCo) has undertaken a multitude of projects.

-A list of current/past projects the Environmental Sustainability Group has collaborated on:
+A list of current/past projects the Sustainability Council (SusCo) has collaborated on:

-Monitors electricity consumption by the school every day and displays this near the reception – negotiated by the ESF Environmental Council and implemented in every school, it sends a strong message about the wasteful usage within school as it can track consumption down to every classroom.
-The Entrak system acted as the backbone to the Power Out Day in 2015 as it allowed us to monitor how much we cut our electricity usage by and how much money we saved.
+Monitors electricity consumption by the school every day and displays this near the reception and on our VLE homepage so that all students can be reminded of this information.
+Negotiated by the ESF Environmental Council and implemented in every school, it sends a strong message about the wasteful usage within the school as it can track consumption down to every classroom.
+We hope to be able to use Entrak to build further awareness within the school about our energy consumption and how we can reduce this.

-The Environmental Sustainability Group helped the school to purchase and install recycling bins in every classroom as well as every common area of the school – this has not only increased the amount of waste recycled, thereby making us a greener school, but also reminds the students of our duty to planet.
+The Sustainability Council (SusCo) helped the school to purchase and install recycling bins in every classroom as well as every common area of the school – this has not only increased the amount of waste recycled, thereby making us a greener school, but also reminds the students of our duty to planet.